-Figure 14-2.
+2 14-2.
 IC Read with Repeated Start

 IC Read without Repeated Start shows a read transaction where a Repeated Start is not used, for example if not available in hardware.
-For a block read, the controller ACK's each data byte except the last and continues to clock the interface.
+For a block read, the master ACKs each data byte except the last and continues to clock the interface.
 The IC block will auto-increment the register address after each data byte.